aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/fods-to-csv/_index.md

 {{% blocks/products/pf/agp/text %}}

- Java developers can easily convert FODS file to CSV in just a few lines of code.
+ Java developers can easily convert FODS to CSV in just a few lines of code.

 {{% /blocks/products/pf/agp/text %}}